 Some diamonds live up to their names.
 Le Grand Mazarin is one of them.
 It is an exceptionally large 19.07-carat pink diamond.
 Besides, it has adorned the crowns of all French royalty for more than two centuries.
 This surely is the ultimate in upcycling.
 But this crown jewel is firstly an impressive testimony to a politician’s passion for power – that of Cardinal Mazarin.

 In several decades at the helm of the Kingdom of France, Cardinal Mazarin had accumulated wealth beyond reason.
-Yet, he is remembered for his diamonds.
-Although he liked emeralds, diamonds were his true passion.
+Yet, he is remembered for his diamond collection.
+Although he liked emeralds, natural diamonds were his true passion.
 At the court of Louis XIV, even clergymen wore at least as much jewelry as women.

-Mazarin bequeathed 18 jewels to the crown of France.
+Mazarin bequeathed 18 diamond jewels to the crown of France.
 But he asked that they would never be modified.
-A smart request indeed: Upcycling a diamond to a more modern jewelry setting is quite usual, but a new cut would result in lesser carats, hence a decrease in value.
+A smart request indeed: Upcycling a diamond jewel to a more modern jewelry setting is quite usual, but a new cut would result in lesser diamond carats, hence a decrease in value.

 Colored diamonds were not in vogue in the 17th century.
 Thus, the Sun King learned to love pink diamonds thanks to his former tutor, Mazarin, to whom he already owed all his education.

-Passionate about Le Grand Mazarin, the Cardinal is said to have planned its future before dying: The diamond, he insisted, should forever bear his name.
+Passionate about Le Grand Mazarin diamond, the Cardinal is said to have planned its future before dying: The Grand Mazarin diamond, he insisted, should forever bear his name.
 Also, it should be set on every future crown of France.

 History Etched in a Diamond

-In 1792, Louis XVI had to give up all the crown jewels, but a major burglary led to the disappearance of Le Grand Mazarin.
+In 1792, Louis XVI had to give up all the crown jewels, but a major burglary led to the disappearance of Le Grand Mazarin diamond.
 Several thieves were sentenced to death.
 Most of the diamonds were never returned.
-However, ultimately, a thief traded Mazarin’s diamond for his life.
+However, ultimately, a thief traded the Mazarin diamond for his life.

 The legacy of Le Grand Mazarin is enduring.
 In 225 years, four kings, four queens, two emperors and two empresses wore it.
 The beloved Louis XV did, and so did Louis XVI—

 and even self-crowned Napoleon.
 Did they have a thought for Mazarin during their coronation?
 Probably not.
-But on that solemn moment, the Cardinal’s diamond was arguably the closest to power than any other thing or being.
+But on that solemn moment, the Grand Mazarin diamond was arguably the closest to power than any other thing or being.
 This is how natural diamonds transcend generations, politics, and times.